-The Mountain Jaguares is an advanced club that focuses on practicing and expanding the “surthrival” skills that we have learned in Mallards, Mapaches, and Zorros: tracking, tree and plant id, shelter and fire making, wildlife habitat creation, wilderness first aid and good stewardship practices.
+The Mountain Jaguares is an advanced group of our older students that focuses on practicing and expanding the sur-thrival skills from Mallards, Mapaches, and Zorros: tracking, tree and plant id, shelter and fire making, wildlife habitat creation and good stewardship practices, and wilderness first aid and herbal medicine.
 Students at this level are able to work through scenarios as a pack as well as begin to think about responsibility to their greater community and natural areas.

 Fall 2019 Semester: